Excel VBA: Turn Off the “On Error Resume Next”

 Introduction to the On Error Resume Next Statement in Excel VBA

-The On Error Resume Next statement becomes idle when your code calls another procedure.
-So, when you need a matched error handling in that routine, you have to run an On Error Resume Next command in each named pattern.
-It is reasonable when the line of code that you can skip is not necessary to the flourishing running of the macro.
-But remember, it can be detrimental if you use it incorrectly as it may provide unintended results.
+The On Error Resume Next statement becomes idle when your code calls another procedure, so if you need error handling in that routine, you have to run another On Error Resume Next command in each named pattern.
+This is a reasonable approach when the line of code being skipped is not critical to the running of the macro.
+But used incorrectly, it may provide unintended results.

 Note: